cing/HackingStructBiolTalk/README.md

 ### Addendum

 I wasn't really able to derive a real mechanistic model of sodium permeation, nor was I able to delve into the genetic diseases and drugs implications of this work.
 These topics will be addressed in a future notebook.
 Note that the full dataset presented in "HackingStructBiology-ProductionData.ipynb" is not distributed in assets but you can view the embedded plots.
 The "HackingStructBiology.ipynb" version includes a subset of production data spaced at dt=5ns, the plots just look a bit more sparse.
+Also note that the Github previews of each notebooks don't have embedded ipython widgets.

 ### Dependencies

-* Numpy
-* Pandas
-* Matplotlib
+* numpy (for some math)
+* pandas (for data analysis)
-* MDTraj
+* matplotlib (for plotting)
-* OpenMM
+* openmm (for simulations)
+* mdtraj (for simulation analysis)
+* ipywidgets (for embedded protein viewer)